adjust/flutter_sdk/README.md

 implementation 'com.google.android.gms:play-services-ads-identifier:18.0.1'
 ```

-**Note**: The Adjust SDK is not tied to any specific version of the `play-services-analytics` part of the Google Play Services library.
+**Note**: The Adjust SDK is not tied to any specific version of the `play-services-ads-identifier` part of the Google Play Services library.
 You can use the latest version of the library, or any other version you need.

 ### <a id="qs-permissions"></a>[Android] Add permissions